mkornyev/ReEntryWiki/Home.md

 ### Introduction

 This repository belongs to the Pittsburgh-based nonprofit, ReEntry412.
-The NewERA412 platform was built by student consultants in 67-373, Information Systems Consulting Project, @ Carnegie Mellon University.
+The NewERA412 platform was built by student consultants in <span style="color: indianred;">67-373, Information Systems Consulting Project, @ Carnegie Mellon University</span>.

 The project is now maintained by <a href="mailto:jlucas@workhardpgh.com">Josh Lucas</a> and the fine tech staff at <a href="https://workhardpgh.com">WorkHardPgh</a>